 A facility manager tracks how much the building and production maintenance costs to the company.

 All these people don’t necessarily need to come to the office or production facility if you install a couple of sensors.
 And to control buildings and facilities through sensors, KLOUDIP delivered HAZER.
-This IoT platform developed in Sri Lanka allows companies to manage complex mechanisms and buildings on their laptops.
+This IoT platform allows companies to manage complex mechanisms and buildings on their laptops.

-- Save electricity and water in plants, factories, offices, homes.
+- Save electricity and water in plants, factories, offices, and homes.

 - Ensure proper temperature regimens when transporting and storing pharmaceuticals and blood samples.